 - 1. No activity may occur in a component of the National Wild and Scenic River System, or in a river officially designated by Congress as a "study river" for possible inclusion in the system while the river is in an official study status, unless the appropriate federal agency with direct management responsibility for such river has determined in writing that the proposed activity will not adversely affect the Wild and Scenic River designation or study status. - 2.
-No activity is authorized which is likely to directly or indirectly jeopardize the continued existence of a threatened or endangered species ,or a species proposed for such designation as identified under the Federal Endangered Species Act (ESA), or which will directly or indirectly destroy or adversely modify designated critical habitat or critical habitat proposed for such designation. - 3.
+No activity is authorized which is likely to directly or indirectly jeopardize the continued existence of a threatened or endangered species, or a species proposed for such designation as identified under the Federal Endangered Species Act (ESA), or which will directly or indirectly destroy or adversely modify designated critical habitat or critical habitat proposed for such designation. - 3.
 No activity is authorized which may have the potential to cause effects to properties listed, or eligible for listing, in the National Register of Historic Places until the requirements of Section 106 of the National Historic Preservation Act (NHPA) have been satisfied. - 4.
-No activity or its operation may impair reserved tribal rights, including, but not limited to, reserved water rights and treaty fishing and hunting rights.

-- 5. No activity may cause more than a minimal adverse effect on navigation.
+No activity or its operation may impair reserved tribal rights, including, but not limited to, reserved water rights and treaty fishing and hunting rights. - 5.
+No activity may cause more than a minimal adverse effect on navigation.
 Any safety lights and signals prescribed by the U.S. Coast Guard, through regulations or otherwise, must be installed and maintained at the permittee's expense on authorized facilities in navigable waters of the United States. - 6.
 No activity may significantly disrupt the necessary life cycle movements of those species of aquatic life indigenous to the waterbody, including those species that normally migrate through the area, unless the activity's primary purpose is to impound water.
 All permanent and temporary crossings of waterbodies must be suitably culverted, bridged, or otherwise designed and constructed to maintain low flows to sustain the movement of those aquatic species.
 If a bottomless culvert cannot be used, then the crossing should be designed and constructed to minimize adverse effects to aquatic life movements. - 7.
 The activity must be designed and constructed to avoid and minimize adverse effects, both temporary and permanent, to waters of the U.S. The activity must be constructed to withstand expected high flows.
 The activity must not restrict or impede the passage of normal or high flows unless the primary purpose of the activity is to impound water or manage high flows.
-The activity may alter the pre-construction course, condition, capacity, and location of open waters if it benefits the aquatic environment (e.g., stream restoration or relocation activities). - 8.
-The permittee is responsible for ensuring that the activities authorized by this procedure comply with the Migratory Bird Treaty Act and the Bald and Golden Eagle Protection Act.
+The activity may alter the pre-construction course, condition, capacity, and location of open waters if it benefits the aquatic environment (e.g., stream restoration or relocation activities).

+- 8. The activity must comply with the Migratory Bird Treaty Act and the Bald and Golden Eagle Protection Act.
 The permittee is responsible for contacting the appropriate local office of the U.S. Fish and Wildlife Service to determine what measures, if any, are necessary or appropriate to reduce adverse effects to migratory birds or eagles, including whether "incidental take" permits are necessary and available under the Migratory Bird Treaty Act or Bald and Golden Eagle Protection Act for any LOP activity. - 9.
-Any activity involving new bank stabilization must incorporate bioengineering techniques.
-Bioengineering techniques include using a combination of biological, mechanical, and ecological concepts to control erosion and stabilize soil through the sole use of vegetation, or a combination of vegetation and construction materials. - 10.
-Any activity involving dredging, including dredged sediment discharge and placement into RHA 10 navigable waters, must use the Dredging Quality Management (DQM) system to monitor dredging equipment.
-The permittee's DQM system must have been certified by the National DQM Support Center (DQM Center) within one calendar year prior to the initiation of the dredging, discharge, or placement of sediments.
-The permittee is responsible for ensuring that the DQM system is operational throughout the dredging and discharge of sediments, and that the project data is submitted to the DQM Center, in accordance with the specifications provided at the DQM website.
-Questions regarding certification and/or additional information about the DQM program should be addressed to the DQM Center at (877) 840-8024 and/or https://dgm.usace.army.mil.
+Bioengineering techniques shall be used to the maximum extent practicable for bank stabilization.
+Bioengineering techniques include using a combination of biological, mechanical, and ecological concepts to control erosion and stabilize soil through the sole use of vegetation, or a combination of vegetation and construction materials.